Intervention/docs/image/v3/getting-started/formats.md

 The library supports several formats to define colors for its methods.

 The input values for colors may differ from the actual color space of the image.
-Therefore, it is possible to draw on an image in CMYK space with an HSV color specification.
-The colors are automatically converted to the target color space.
+Therefore, it is possible to draw on a CMYK image using an HSV color specification.
+The colors will be automatically converted to the target color space.

 ### String Format